martinmueller1104/d3m.github.io/_pages/teaching.md

 ---

-## Lecture: Laser II: Application in Materials Science (SS 2026)
+## Lecture: Laser II: Applications (SS 2026)
-xxx
+Applications of lasers in materials science and engineering.

+## Lecture: Laser I: Fundamentals (WS 2026/27)
+Architecture, operating principles, and interaction with matter.

 ## In preparation for WS 2026/27 and SS 2027